Do Suffering Bottoms Go To Heaven?

 Was he sick?
 It probably wasn’t a cold.
 Could it be…?

 Gyu-yeon was on the verge of going crazy.
-Since returning from the department store he had found Naru’s face so pretty that he began to seriously question his own tastes.
+Since returning from the department store he had found Naru’s face pretty enough to seriously question his own tastes.

 It was the same now.
 When he looked at him with those bright round eyes, his face inexplicably flushed.
 He hadn’t felt this way even at the start of his first love; it was strange.